Danielle Williams: Career

 In 2013, Williams placed third in the 100 m hurdles at the Summer Universiade.
 Later that year, she competed at the World Championships in Moscow, where she made the semi-finals.

 At the 2014 Commonwealth Games, Williams placed fourth in the 100 m hurdles, narrowly missing out on a medal.

 Williams won gold at the 2015 Summer Universiade with a time of 12.78 s.
 She followed that up by winning gold at the 2015 World Championships in a new personal best of 12.57 s.

 In 2017, Williams won the Jamaican Championships in a personal best time of 12.56 s, qualifying her for the World Championships where she made the semi-final.

 The following year, she competed at the Commonwealth Games held on the Gold Coast, winning a silver medal behind Tobi Amusan.
 In June, Williams finished second at the Stockholm Diamond League in a new personal best of 12.48 s.
 The same month, Williams won the Jamaican Championships in 12.63 s.
 At the 2018 NACAC Championships in Toronto, Williams won a silver medal behind Kendra Harrison, clocking a time of 12.67 s.
 Williams won the Continental Cup in September with a time of 12.49 s.

 Williams recorded her first Diamond League win at the Doha Diamond League in May 2019, running a time of 12.66 s.
 In July, she won the Müller Anniversary Games in a new national record of 12.32 s.
 At the Diamond League Final in Brussels, Williams won the 100 m hurdles in 12.46 s.
 She competed at the 2019 World Championships, winning the bronze medal.

 In 2022, Williams set a new 60 m hurdles personal best of 7.75 s in Clemson.
 She competed at the World Championships in Eugene, finishing sixth.
 The next month, she represented Jamaica at the 2022 Commonwealth Games, also finishing sixth.

 Williams finished third at the 2023 Jamaican Championships in 12.82 s, to qualify for the 2023 World Championships, where she won gold in a time of 12.43 s.
 She continued her good form by winning the Zurich Diamond League on 31 August in 12.54 s.

-In 2024, Williams finished second behind Ackera Nugent at the Jamaican Championships, qualifiying her for her first Olympics, where she went out in the semi-finals.
-The following year, Williams won the 2025 Kingston Slam on 5-6 April, finishing second in the 100 m hurdles in 12.70 s before winning the 100 m in 11.54 s.
+In 2024, Williams finished second behind Ackera Nugent at the Jamaican Championships, qualifying her for her first Olympics, where she went out in the semi-finals.
+The following year, Williams won the 2025 Kingston Slam on 5–6 April, finishing second in the 100 m hurdles in 12.70 s before winning the 100 m in 11.54 s.
 On 26 April, Williams also won at the Xiamen Diamond League in 12.53 s.
 She ran a new personal best of 12.31 s in finishing fourth at the Silesia Diamond League on 16 August.